 The Evolution of Money V – The Commercial Banks Strike Back

-The story of the evolution of money from barter to what it is now is never complete before the role played by commercial banks is highlighted.
+The Evolution of Money V: The story of the evolution of money from barter to what it is now is never complete before the role played by commercial banks is highlighted.
 While the practice of safe-keeping and storing savings had been around as early as 2000 BC in Babylon, the term ‘bank’ only started to be used around 1640 the time lending and credit began to flourish in Southern Europe.

-The Origins of Banking
+The Evolution of Money V: The Origins of Banking

 The first official bank in history was The Bank of Venice that operated around 1157 in Venice.
 It rose into prominence after, well, as you may have guessed, it began financing Monarch Wars.
 Modern banking can, however, be traced back to the English goldsmiths also known as ‘Merchant Bankers’ who appeared in London sometime after 1730.

 The primary business of these individuals was trading commodities, government bonds, and issuing loans to explorers and merchants.
 It was not long before everyone in the community was entrusting their billions of money and other items of value to the merchant goldsmiths.
 This practice spread fast and ‘bankers’ were soon among the most affluent members of the society.

 The business of savings and safe-keeping required a regular transfer of sizable amounts of gold and silver.
 Considering they had to keep customer deposits safe from thieves, these merchants invented deposit-taking paper-based banking.
 A customer would be charged a small fee and issued with a receipt, or proof that valuables of a certain amount are safely kept with a Banker.
 Whenever the customer made a purchase, rather than dashing to the bank to withdraw gold, he would instead write a letter to his bank instructing them to pay the seller a certain amount worth of gold.
 These receipts evolved to be paper money and checks (cheques).